 10. Cumin is native from the east Mediterranean to India.
 It adds an earthy warm feeling to many soups and stews.
 It also has many medicinal purposes.

 13. Nutritional Yeast is a seasoning I wouldn’t want to be without!
-It adds a nutty, cheesy flavor to pastas, sauces, dips, baked potatoes, and many other dishes.
-My favorite brand is Kal, and I use it so much that I buy in bulk to save money.
-The link to amazon is here.
-If you do much plant-based cooking, I’m betting you’ll find yourself using a lot too.
+It adds a nutty, cheesy flavor to pasta, sauces, dips, baked potatoes, and many other dishes.
+There’s a whole list of Nutritional Yeast Recipes to use this one in.

-14. Pure Vanilla is more accurately called a flavoring than a spice, but I wanted to make sure to include it in this list.
-My favorite brand is McCormick’s because it comes in large bottles, saves me money, and the flavor is excellent.
-I use this in many desserts like Chocolate Mousse, Pumpkin Walnut Raisin Cookies, and Chocolate Banana Smoothies—recipes found here.
+14. Pure Vanilla is more accurately called a flavoring than a spice, but I wanted to make sure to include it in this list for use in dessert recipes like Vanilla Nice Cream, Date Caramel, and many others.

 NOTE: I also use coarse sea salt with iodine in most of my dishes.
 The excess sodium that most Americans consume comes from processed foods, not a salt shaker.
 When switching to a plant-based, whole foods way of life, sodium is not usually an issue in my experience.